rizviews/product-api-tests/README.md

 After the tests complete, you can view the Playwright HTML report in the `playwright-report/index.html` file.

+## Tests Overview

+- All test files include meaningful comments explaining the purpose and intent of each test case for better readability and maintainability.
+- Tests are written using Playwright and utilize a custom `RestHelper` for API requests.
+- Example test files:
+  - `tests/airports.spec.ts`: Tests for listing airports, getting airport by ID, and calculating distances between airports, with clear comments for each test.
+  - `tests/favorites.spec.ts`: Tests for managing favorite airports, including add, get, update, and error handling, with descriptive comments in each test.

 ## TODO

 - [ ] Add more comprehensive test cases for edge scenarios